 The HyperX podcast and streaming mic from QuadCast is a beautiful thing to look at.
 Being a pre-existing gaming brand with other gaming devices and peripherals on the market, QuadCast has done will to think of including a microphone on their list of offerings, and like their other devices, this one looks really freakin’ cool.

-The microphone itself is a full aluminium construction with a bright red pop filter situated inside the housing and symmetrical circular holes present on the body and a softer finish capping the top of the device, where quick-access a ‘tap to mute’ sensor is located, combining with a light that shows you whether your mic is muted or live.
+The microphone itself is a full aluminum construction with a bright red pop filter situated inside the housing and symmetrical circular holes present on the body and a softer finish capping the top of the device, where quick-access a ‘tap to mute’ sensor is located, combining with a light that shows you whether your mic is muted or live.